-Washington strains for virus response amid public closures
+Washington strains for virus response as institutions close

 House lawmakers expressed alarm Thursday after a private briefing with Dr. Anthony Fauci, the National Institute of Health’s infectious disease chief, and other public health officials, Lawmakers were particularly frustrated that U.S. officials have tested relatively few patients suspected to be infected.

 “We’re basically, in my opinion, flying blind,” said Rep. Susie Lee, D-Nev.
-Others described the meeting as heated, testy with many lawmakers leaving flooded with graver concerns about the administration’s response.
+Others described the meeting as heated and testy, with many lawmakers leaving flooded with graver concerns about the administration’s response.

 “We should be exuding confidence nationally,” said Rep. Anna Eshoo, D-Calif.
 “The confusion is damaging.”

 Congress decided to shut the Capitol to the public until April.
 Congressional office buildings and the Congressional Visitor Center, through which tourists enter the Capitol, were also being closed.
 Only lawmakers, staff, journalists and visitors with official business will be permitted to enter.
-White House tours have been temporarily suspended.
+White House tours have been suspended.

 The Smithsonian said it was canceling all public events, programming and gatherings, including rental of its facilities, through May 3.
 The Smithsonian’s network of museums and the National Zoo will remain open for now.